tbohne/oscillogram_classification/README.md

 ## ANN-Based Oscillogram Classification Experiments

 The final trained models utilized in the project were all created based on `experiments/oscillogram_classification.ipynb`.
 The notebook offers functionalities for loading, preprocessing, plotting, training, evaluating and heatmap (saliency map) generation for the considered input oscillograms (univariate and multivariate time series).
-Currently, we support two self-implemented models: FCN (`keras`) + ResNet (`keras`), and a wide range of `tsai` models, e.g., `XCMPlus`.
+Currently, we support two self-implemented models: FCN (`keras`) + ResNet (`keras`), and a wide range of `tsai` models, e.g., `XCM`, `XCMPlus` and `TransformerModel`.
 It is also possible to load and apply an already trained `torch` model, e.g., `experiments/trained_models/lambda_combined.pth`.

 ## Explicit usage in `vehicle_diag_smach`